MA Chinese and Russian Studies

 - communications, marketing, advertising and public relations

 - education, outreach, advocacy and training

 - leisure, tourism and travel

 - politics, policy work, diplomacy, civil service and law

 - publishing, culture, heritage and the arts

 - translating and interpreting

-With increasing migration in response to changing global dynamics, there is demand for our graduates both at home and abroad.
+With increasing migration in response to changing global dynamics, there is demand for our graduates in Scotland, the UK and abroad.